Annuity vs. Life Insurance

 When it comes to optimizing your finances, choosing between buying an annuity or buying life insurance is not always sensible.
 In many cases, implementing a financial strategy that includes both annuities and life insurance is the best way to achieve your near-term objectives and enhance your retirement plan.

-To assess your individual circumstances and formulate an optimal plan, the experts at annuity.org recommend you leverage a fiduciary financial advisor.
+To assess your individual circumstances and formulate an optimal plan, the experts at Annuity.org recommend you leverage a fiduciary financial advisor.
 To facilitate the conversation, we offer some context on the various types of annuities and life insurance policies below.

 Annuity vs. life insurance comparison